Javascript is not enabled.

 St. Petersburg, Florida

-Horse Soldiers Bourbon takes its name from the Green Beret warriors who rode into battle in Afghanistan just weeks after 9/11.
-Among the founders are Mark Nutsch and Bob Pennington, who were horse soldiers in Operational Detachment Alpha (ODA) 595, fighting alongside the CIA’s Team Alpha and Northern Alliance forces to recapture the city of Mazar-i Sharif in November 2001.
+Horse Soldier Bourbon takes its name from the Green Berets who rode into battle in Afghanistan just weeks after 9/11.
+Among the founders are Mark Nutsch and Bob Pennington, who were horse soldiers in Operational Detachment Alpha (ODA) 595, fighting alongside the CIA’s Team Alpha and Northern Alliance forces to recapture the city of Mazar-e-Sharif in November 2001.

 Their story was immortalized in the movie 12 Strong, and the pair recently cowrote a book about their exploits.
-Along with fellow Special Forces veterans Scott Neil and Rob Schaefer and others, they established American Freedom Distillery and presented their first aged spirit in 2018.
-As well as its St. Petersburg, Florida, distillery and stillhouse, the team has broken ground on a second stillhouse in Somerset, Kentucky, and has other distilleries in Kentucky and Ohio.
-Connecting their product with their military roots, the American Freedom Distillery hosts Whiskey and War Stories events.
+Along with fellow Special Forces veterans Scott Neil and Rob Schaefer and others, they established American Freedom Distillery and released their first aged spirit in 2018.
+In addition to their St. Petersburg, Florida, distillery and stillhouse, the team has broken ground on a second stillhouse in Somerset, Kentucky, and has other distilleries in Kentucky and Ohio.
+Connecting its product with the founders’ military roots, American Freedom Distillery hosts Whiskey and War Stories events.

-They have created the Veterans Artisan Distillers Guild, which helps other veteran entrepreneurs learn the business.
-“From the hills of Afghanistan to the valleys of Somerset, Kentucky, we've learned that you are only as good as the company you keep,” Neil told AARP Veteran Report.
+Neil and his team have also created the Veterans Artisan Distillers Guild, which helps other veteran entrepreneurs learn the business.
+“From the hills of Afghanistan to the valleys of Somerset, Kentucky, we’ve learned that you are only as good as the company you keep,” Neil said.
 “We have built Horse Soldier Bourbon on true American values.
 It’s these same values that led us to build and grow while all the time living the American dream we were defending.”

 Bear Island Brewing